-7) Peter Bent Brigham 734-5000, ext.
-2362 8) University Hospital 262-4200, ext.
-5356 All of us ought to have the right to make our own decisions about having children: if we will have children, when we will have children and how many children we will have.
+All of us ought to have the right to make our own decisions about having children: if we will have children, when we will have children and how many children we will have.
 The spread of contraception has given some of us more choices in these matters, but we have not yet reached the time when all women can make these decisions with freedom.
 Religion and economic factors play a large part in keeping women from knowing about and/or using contraception.
 In this society, the right of a woman to know about and/or use contraception is still controlled by the state, not by the individual.
-(See Appendix II for a discussion of the laws governing birth control in Massachusetts.)
+Check both the laws gad hospital practice in your state to see how available birth control care is to every woman.

-We women have a more personal interest in birth control than men do, for we hear the children, and in large measure we are responsible for raising them.
+We women have a more personal interest in birth control than men do, for we bear the children, and in large measure we are responsible for raising them.
 Numerous and frequently spaced pregnancies can have serious ill effects on both mother and children.
 Until men take an unwanted pregnancy as seriously as women do, they will consider contraception a female problem.
 However, we women must try to shape a society where men will make this their interest too.
 Clearly there is no ideal contraceptive today.
 The rhythm method has a high failure rate, the pills have undesirable side effects, etc. As we move into more sophisticated research in contraception, it is important that women insist on male contraceptive research being given equal consideration.

-The senate hearings on the pill have made it all too clear that it is imperative that we women know more about our own bodies and how they function.
+The Senate hearings on the pill have made it all too clear that it is imperative that we women know more about our own bodies and how they function.
 We have known for a long time that certain interests are making money off of our ignorance.
 The birth control pill is no different from any other drug in that the main interest of the drug companies is first and foremost to make a profit.
-The prescription task force of HEW estimated that in 1968 the drug companies spent \$4500 per physician per year on advertising and promotion of all drugs.(1) In 1968 women took \$100 million worth of birth control pills.
-In 1969 the sale of oral contraceptives amounted to \$120 million.(2)
+The prescription task force of HEW estimated that in 1968 the drug companies spent \$4500 per physician per year on advertising and promotion of all drugs.\(^1\) In 1968 women took \$100 million worth of birth control pills.
+In 1969 the sale of oral contraceptives amounted to \$120 million.\(^2\)

-With such a lucrative product it is easy to see why the drug companies might want to cover up "unfortunate results" stemming from the pill.
-As early as the senate hearings of 1963, it was learned that the entire basis for the FDA's safety decision on Enovid, one of the pills, was data collected on 132 women who had taken the pill for only one to three years.
-It has been estimated that 132 is fewer than the number of women who will die in 1970 from the blood clotting caused by the pill.(3)
+With such a lucrative product, it is easy to see why the drug companies might want to cover up "unfortunate results" stemming from the pill.
+As early as the Senate hearings of 1963, it was learned that the entire basis for the FDA's safety decision on Enovid, one of the pills, was data collected on 132 women who had taken the pill for only one to three years.
+It has been estimated that 132 is fewer than the number of women who will die in 1970 from the blood clotting caused by the pill.